tytydraco/yessleep/out/I_think_youre_just_perfect_she_murmured_seconds_away_from_plunging_her_teeth_into_my_shoulder_blade.md

 Right before he started speaking, my eyes landed on a weathered envelope at the bottom of the pile.
 No return address.
 No stamp.
 Didn’t even have my name on it.
 In raggedy, child-like handwriting, it simply read: *“For the nice man on the train.”*

 *“The woman who bit you sat on the subway for about eighteen hours every day, without fail.
 Didn't eat, didn't drink.
-For the last ninety days, she did, at least.
+For the last ninety days at least.
 Transportation authority doesn’t hold CCTV footage for longer than three months,"* he said.

 My heart thundered wildly against my sternum as I pulled the crumpled message out of its envelope.